-Some 70.8 million people in the world were reported to be displaced at the end of 2018, according to the Office of the United Nations High Commissioner for Refugees (UNHCR).
+Some 82.4 million people in the world are currently reported to be displaced, according to the Office of the United Nations High Commissioner for Refugees (UNHCR).

 Dr Thomas Bach, IOC President

 HE Sheikh Joaan bin Hamad Al-Thani, President of the National Olympic Committee of Qatar;

 Dr Chungwon Choue, President of World Taekwondo and Chairman of the Taekwondo Humanitarian Foundation;

 Mr Yiech Pur Biel, a member of the first Refugee Olympic Team at the Olympic Games Rio 2016;